MarkAustinGrow/marvins-memory/codebase_documentation.md

    - Verify vector database health
    - Review search parameters
    - Ensure filter format matches Qdrant expectations (see Qdrant Integration section)
+   - Check logs for "Error in search with filter" messages
+   - Verify the search query vector has the correct dimensions (1536)
+   - Examine if fallback search without filters is working
+   - Review the API response for error details in the returned JSON

+3. Search returning no results
+   - Verify that embeddings are being generated correctly
+   - Check if the query is semantically similar to stored content
+   - Examine filter conditions to ensure they're not too restrictive
+   - Look for "Fallback search returned X results" in logs
+   - Try searching without filters as a test
+   - Verify the search endpoint is returning 200 OK (not 500)

 3. Character alignment failures
    - Check character data is loaded correctly from Supabase